-Car riders - Parents transporting their children to school should use the "Kiss and Ride" traffic pattern illustrated below to discharge their passengers in the morning.
-The lane in front of the school is reserved for the arrival of general education buses, closely followed by the arrival of preschool buses.
+Car riders - Parents transporting their children to school should use the "Kiss and Ride" traffic pattern in the diagram to discharge their passengers in the morning and pick up in the afternoon.
+The lane in front of the school is reserved for the arrival of buses.
 Please do not discharge students in the upper parking lot.
 Adult supervision is not available in that area.

 Requests to ride a different bus home with a friend will not be approved.
 Our buses are close to seating capacity and we cannot accommodate extra riders for play dates.
 Every child must be able to be seated before the bus can proceed on its route.
 It is extremely difficult to track seating capacity on a daily basis and ensure that requests can be safely accommodated.

 Should emergency childcare require that another child ride home to your house, please contact the school office to discuss the situation.
 Those requests will be approved only on a space-available basis, and a back-up plan needs to be in place should there be insufficient seating.
 Regular riders will receive priority and if space is not available, an adult must be able to pick up the child at school.